chrisxfire/chrisxfire.github.io/content/notes/asp.net/testing/integration-testing.md

   * *Act* — The client submits the request and receives a response.
   * *Assert* — The actual response is compared to the expected response.

-## Razor Pages App Tests vs MVC App Tests
+## razor pages app tests vs mvc app tests
 Tests of these two apps are the same — the only thing that differs is how the tests are named.

-# Example
+# example
 > Sample code: https://github.com/dotnet/AspNetCore.Docs.Samples/tree/main/test/integration-tests/IntegrationTestsSample

 This example uses xUnit.